 With 28 days to go until our 30th birthday, the countdown continues.

-Robert William Paul (1869 – 1943) was an inventor, manufacturer, producer, and pioneer of British film.
-In 1913, he donated a number of his early cine cameras and projection equipment to the Science Museum in London, including his Cinematograph Camera No 2.
+Robert William Paul (1869–1943) was an inventor, manufacturer, producer, and pioneer of British film.
+In 1913, he donated a number of his early cine cameras and projection equipment to the Science Museum, including his Cinematograph Camera No 2.

 The camera is mounted on what is probably the first panning head which was used by Paul to swivel the camera to follow the action when he filmed Queen Victoria’s Diamond Jubilee procession in 1897.

-Find out more about Robert W. Paul and his part in the history of cinematography on our website.
+Find out more about Robert Paul and his part in the history of cinematography.